bitmystic-dev/bitos-updates/README.md

 # BitOS is a personal productivity app
 Not looking to launch it to public soon.
-Will think sometime later
+Will think sometime later and fyi, even if you install the app, you can't register because there's no register page only

 # BitOS Updates for Android.